Varetta Dillard was another of the "Ladies Of R&B", having three national chart hits and leaving behind an impressive body of work.

 Varetta Mamie Dillard was born on February 3, 1933 in Harlem.
 Right off the bat, there are problems with her name: there are some records as Mamie Varetta Dillard (or just Mamie Dillard).
 However, when she registered with Social Security, it was as Varetta Mamie Dillard.

 She was the daughter of Willis Dillard and Fannie Spencer.
 The only things I know about them is that they married on December 28, 1931 and won dance contests.
-The family doesn't appear in the 1940 census, so I don't know if Varetta had any siblings.
+Aside from Varetta, they had a son, James, who was a year older.
+By the time of the 1950 census, Willis had died, leaving Fannie a widow.

 Varetta had a congenital bone problem in her right leg, requiring multiple operations as a child just to enable her to walk.
 When she was 13, her mother had to plead with doctors not to amputate the leg.
 At appearances, she always wore long dresses to hide the scars from the operations.